 What does it mean to classify your medical device?

-Classifying your MD is an essential step in the certification process because it determines the risks that your product may carry and, therefore, the regulations it must conform to in order to receive CE marking.
-Under the Medical Device Regulation (MDR) 2017/745, MDs fall under four classes:
+Classifying your Medical Device is an essential step in the certification process because it determines the risks that your product may carry and, therefore, the regulations it must conform to in order to receive CE marking.
+Under the Medical Device Regulation (MDR) 2017/745, medical devices fall under four classes:

 - Class I